 From parallel universes to time travel to human experimentation and even monsters the creator’s incorporated everything they could in the story.

 The show began as a traditional episodic mystery of the week but changed gradually as the show progressed.

 Most of the episodes are thrilling and are full of mad science.
 You have to watch every episode to know what is going on.

-Each episode shows progression the story-line as the mystery unfolds.
-You will never know upfront of what’s really going on, just as the characters in the show.
+Each episode shows the progression of the storyline as the mystery unfolds.
+You will never know upfront what’s really going on, just as the characters in the show.
 But at the same time, you will get clues and hints to solve the mystery and every episode reveals a new lead.

 The ambient music influences how you perceive the scenes that would normally be tense already, and become completely chilling: another example of great “Sounds in Sci-Fi”.
 The theme song of the show: Amazing!